Elekester/PSO2-Chat-Log-Statistics/README.md

 * The Reply column displays the Whisper Message Count for each player.
 * The Group column displays the Group Message Count for each player.
 * The Player ID column displays the unique number associated to each player's account.
 * The Names column displays the Player Names and Character Names associated to each player's account.
+The names are sorted by frequency, from most common to least.

+### Downloading the Statistics

+You can download the displayed table as a csv file by clicking the download button.

+You may also download a single combined chat log by ctrl-clicking the download button.